-The goal of the Perkins Center is to transform lives for Jesus Christ in the crime ridden area of West Jackson, Mississippi.
+The goal of the Perkins Foundation is to transform lives for Jesus Christ in the crime ridden area of West Jackson, Mississippi.
 Each life that is transformed can witness to others.
 We have learned from over 56 years in evangelical ministry that passionate, active involvement in the lives of Children and families helps to significantly shape and influence communities of need.
 We believe that creating a village to surround and uphold families, especially single mothers, provides a more stable environment where children are raised to know they are loved and protected.

-By providing volunteers, facilities, and staff support, The Perkins Center is in essence a village family that is able to reach into the at risk community of West Jackson and make positive changes in the lies of our neighbors in the following ways:
+By providing volunteers, facilities, and staff support, The Perkins Foundation is in essence a village family that is able to reach into the at risk community of West Jackson and make positive changes in the lies of our neighbors in the following ways:

 - Bringing children to a saving knowledge of Jesus Christ;

 - Youth Discipleship through High School and College years;

 - Motivating parents to achieve Higher education;

 - Providing better housing & a cleaner neighborhood;